winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 70\. “‘He then asked Brahmā Kumāra with a verse:
 {:#p70}

-* {:.verse}“‘Now, I ask Brahmā Kumāra\\
+* {:.verse}“‘“Now, I ask Brahmā Kumāra\\
 To resolve my doubts, so I will have none.\\
 What abode and what teaching\\
-Attains birth in the Brahma Heaven?’
+Attains birth in the Brahma Heaven?”

 71\. “‘Brahmā Kumāra replied with a verse:
 {:#p71}

-* {:.verse}“‘Discard concepts of self and person,\\
+* {:.verse}“‘“Discard concepts of self and person,\\
 Dwell alone and cultivate kindness,\\
 Remove desires, and be unpolluted,\\
-Then you’ll be born in the Brahma Heaven.’
+Then you’ll be born in the Brahma Heaven.”

 72\. “‘After hearing this verse, Great Govinda then thought to himself, “Brahmā Kumāra said in verse that it’s fitting to remove pollutants, but I don’t understand it.
 Now, it would be best to ask another question.”
 {:#p72}